CRB-GDI/skills-github-pages-Diviner/index.md

 ---
-A Title: Welcome to my blog
+The Title: Welcome to my blog
 ---
+# Welcome text
+Welcome folks.